top of page

 Become the ESG Leadership of the cannabis industry

-15 years ago, Environmental, Social and Governance (ESG) criteria emerged as a tool to assess the sustainability of an investment and now are the new standard for prudent asset management
+15 years ago, Environmental, Social and Governance (ESG) criteria emerged as a tool to assess the sustainability of investment and are now the new standard for prudent asset management

 bulb-2368396_edited_edited.jpg